-Here are some tips that will make your diving safer and more enjoyable.
+Here are some tips that will make your dives more enjoyable.

-The most common problems we see with divers that struggle during their first dives stem from an ill-fitting mask.
-A poorly fitting mask will allow water to leak in, cause discomfort to your face and nose, and can hinder good airway control.
+The most common problem we see with divers that struggle during their first dives stem from a poorly fitted mask.
+A mask that doesn’t fit your face properly will allow water to leak in, cause discomfort and can hinder good airway control.

-Masks are very much personal gear.
+Masks are personal gear.
 That means you should find one that fits your face and stick with it.
-We have a great variety of masks in our shop for this very reason.
+We have a variety of masks in our shop for this very reason.
 Work with your instructor or dive store staff to find the perfect mask for your face!

-Diving is, in many ways, a lazy sport.
-We try to move as little as possible to conserve our air and to avoid scaring away marine life.
-All of your movements in the water should be slow and methodical.
+Diving is a Zen activity.
+We move efficiently through the water to conserve our air and to avoid disturbing marine life and silt on the bottom.
+All of our movements should be slow and methodical.
 Far too often we see divers thrashing about trying to fix buoyancy issues, gear tangles, etc.